Gendai CO-OP co-opts existing practices of curatorial research and artist residency, as well as a co-operative model and a student co-op program.

 We are reimagining curatorial practice as a form of care for our peers, our collaborators, and our communities.
 Developed from colonial roots, museum practices centre around the acquisition and safe-keeping of objects.
 These priorities persist and are often met at the cost of the wellbeing of artists, coordinators, technicians, assistants, and support staff.
 Physical, intellectual, and emotional labour – esp. from marginalized groups – is thereby often exploited by arts institutions.
 Racialized artists – their bodies and work – are instrumentalized for optics and performative allyship.
 If institutions are committed to decolonizing, shouldn’t we pivot from approaches that value the consumption and display of objects over the care of peoples?

-This project is supported by the Ontario Arts Council.
+This project is supported by the Canada Council for the Arts and the Ontario Arts Council.